christiangda/mq-to-db/README.md

 ## Characteristics

-* The number of consumers could be different from the numbers of workers
+* The number of queue consumers could be different from the numbers of storage workers
 * The process (job) of consume one message from queue and store into the database is synchronous because every message needs to be acknowledge (confirm as storage).
+* Prometheus metrics for consumers, storage workers, go statistics and database.
+* Grafana dashboard for prometheus metrics
+* Dockerfile multi-stage build
+* Makefile to facilitate the project builds
+* docker-compose file and configuration to test all elements

 ## How to execute